Chocolate Raspberry Cake

 I will always, always recommend using Bake Even strips around your cake pans – it keeps the cakes perfectly flat so you don’t have to level them!

 This cake makes three thick 8-inch layers, or it can make three thin 9-inch layers.
-Nine inch layers will bake quicker; start checking for doneness around 30 minutes.
-For three thick 9 inch layers, multiple each ingredient by 1.5.
+Nine-inch layers will bake quicker; start checking for doneness around 30 minutes.
+For three thick 9-inch layers, multiply each ingredient by 1.5.

 Because of the homemade raspberry curd, the cake requires refrigeration.
 Take the cake out of the refrigerator an hour before slicing and serving.